The Record

 - No nag emails.
 We do not email you to "come back and finish your assessment."

 - No A/B testing on you.
-Variants of the experience are not silently swapped on logged-in users mid-session.
+The experience of signed-in users is not silently swapped mid-flow.

 Hosting and jurisdiction